photomultiplier/PirateBounties/README.md

           Response to `/bounty <playername>`.
 Placeholders:
           `%player%`, the name of the other player; `%bounty%`, his bounty.
+- Category `setBountyCommand`: configures the `/setbounty` command.
+    - Category `messages`: configures the responses to the command.
+      Each field is a list of strings: each item is printed on a different line.
+Each field has some placeholders (for example `%player%`) which will then be replaced by the command.
+        - `ok`, default:
+          ```yaml
+          - "Set &e%player%&r's bounty to &e&l$%bounty%"
+          ```
+          Response to successful invocation.
+Placeholders: `%player%`,
+          the name of the player; `%bounty%`, his new bounty.
 - Category `emperorsCommand`: configures the `/emperors` command.
     - Category `messages`: configures the responses to the command.
       Each field is a list of strings: each item is printed on a